SiddharthaChakrabarty/MCPHackathon/README.md

         npm install
         ```

-## Usage/Examples

-1.  **Backend:**

-    *   Run the Flask application:

-        ```bash
-        cd ../backend
-        python app.py
-        ```

-        This will start the backend server.
-The default port is not specified, but often defaults to port 5000.

-2.  **Frontend:**

     *   Start the Vite development server:

         ```bash
-        cd ../frontend
         npm run dev
         ```

         This will start the frontend development server, typically on port 5173.

-3.  **Accessing the Application:**

-    *   Open your web browser and go to the address provided by the Vite development server (usually `http://localhost:5173`).

-4.  **Routes:**
-    The frontend application defines the following routes:
-    *   `/`: Home page (likely a landing page).
-    *   `/github-details`: Github Details page
-    *   `/repo/:repoName/*`:  Base route for all repo information.  `repoName` is a variable for the repository name.

-        *   `/repo/:repoName/overview`: Repository overview.
-        *   `/repo/:repoName/commits`: Repository commits.
-        *   `/repo/:repoName/meet`: Repository collaborators and meeting scheduling.
-        *   `/repo/:repoName/recommendations`: Repository recommendations.
-        *   `/repo/:repoName/linkedin`: Repository LinkedIn project information.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Implement your changes and write tests (if applicable).
-4. Commit your changes with descriptive commit messages.
-5. Push your branch to your forked repository.
-6. Create a pull request to the main repository.

-## License

-MIT License (Suggesting as license type is not mentioned in code provided)

----

-## Release notes

-Auto-generated release notes document: [View release notes](https://docs.google.com/document/d/1x4HqILOPTzIUB-ON9VzlDz_-nYi_3OcuLdMm7MkMyA4/edit)

----

-## Release notes

-Auto-generated release notes document: [View release notes](https://docs.google.com/document/d/1I_Z2WAE-h3cxdel1zhRIEYAtWKYlkz7Q0NhhW7kebLg/edit)